RobinChahal0010/CodeInspector/README.md

-# 🕵️ CodeInspector – Multi-language Code Analysis Tool
+# 🕵️ CodeInspector – Python Code Analysis Tool

-**Analyze, inspect, and understand your code like never before!**
+**Analyze, inspect, and improve your Python code effortlessly!**
-CodeInspector is a Flask-based web application that helps developers assess Python, JavaScript, and HTML code quality by checking syntax, measuring complexity, calculating metrics, and generating detailed PDF reports.
+CodeInspector is a Flask-based web application designed to help Python developers assess code quality by checking syntax, measuring complexity, calculating metrics, and generating detailed PDF reports — all in one place.

 ---